 Located in Augusta, Georgia, the attorneys at Claridge Law Firm offer personalized, experienced and cost-effective services for clients who are struggling to pay back their debts.
 If you suffer harassment from your creditors on a near-daily basis, you should speak with a lawyer to discuss your options for debt relief.

 Our lawyers work closely with each client, listening to their stories and developing a strategy that fits their unique circumstances.
-If you would like to schedule a free initial consultation to discuss your rights and options, call us today at 706-860-4500 or contact our offices online.
+If you would like to schedule a initial consultation to discuss your rights and options, call us today at 706-860-4500 or contact our offices online.

 What You Should Know About The “Automatic Stay”

 The moment you file for bankruptcy, the bankruptcy judge issues a Federal court order called an “automatic stay.”
 The automatic stay tells your creditors to immediately cease any efforts at collections — that means no more harassing phone calls and no more past due notices in the mail.
 Foreclosure and repossession efforts both must cease as well.
 If your wages are being garnished, the garnishment will be lifted.